 CCAs are already required to meet one-year resource adequacy requirements according to Section 380.
 The Commission further finds that it will expect LSE plans to demonstrate how they will collectively bridge from the current one-year-ahead resource adequacy framework through to the long-term planning horizon.
 If sufficient procurement contracting is not demonstrated for renewable integration or reliability by all LSEs, including CCAs, the Commission has the authority to order long-term procurement commitments.

-Thus, it is well within the authority of the Commission to require IRP filings, in any manner it determines, and to review the substance of those filings for compliance with the requirements articulated by the Commission in this decision, which are within the requirements outlined in Sections 454.51 and 454.52.
+Thus, it is within the authority of the Commission to require IRP filings, in any manner it determines, and to review the substance of those filings for compliance with the requirements articulated by the Commission in this decision, which are within the requirements outlined in Sections 454.51 and 454.52.
 Further, Commission “certification” of CCA plans is a discretionary action.
 The Commission may decide not to certify a CCA plan and/or to require modification of it, while acknowledging that a CCA governing board must approve the plan before it comes back to the Commission for additional consideration.
+We leave for a later date the question of what, if any, differential means the Commission may use to ensure CCA compliance with the IRP requirements in the event of deficiencies.

 The plain language of Section 454.52(b)(1) summarizes the process best, stating: “Each load-serving entity shall prepare and file an integrated resource plan consistent with paragraph (2) of subdivision (a) on a time schedule directed by the Commission and subject to commission review.”
 (Emphasis added.)

 CalCCA and AReM both argued in their comments on the proposed decision that Commission “review” does not mean that the Commission has approval authority.
-We are not certain what else it could mean or why the Commission would have any authority to review if we may not also provide feedback and either accept or reject a plan.
-Interpreting the above statutory language in a manner that does not give the Commission any authority to approve or reject IRPs from individual LSEs would seem to render the exercise of evaluating plans and adopting an optimal electric sector portfolio meaningless.
+The Commission, however, cannot give effect or meaning to the Legislature’s direction in the IRP process unless the Commission exercises its authority to approve or reject IRPs from individual LSEs.

 This does not mean, as the CalCCA comments on the proposed decision suggested, that we are ignoring the value of collaboration and comity.
 We absolutely intend to work cooperatively and collaboratively with the CCA LSEs, as we will with all LSEs, in ensuring that their plans meet the requirements of the statute and of this decision.
 We also will give due consideration to the priorities and policies of local governing boards of CCAs whose local objectives may differ, at least in emphasis, from the statewide requirements we adhere to.
 Though we note that the CCAs must still meet the statutory and regulatory requirements with the primary goals of GHG emissions reduction and electric system reliability.